roberson34/stackdriver-demo/README.md

 Othwise you can run the cloudbuild.yaml file on [Cloud Build](https://console.cloud.google.com/cloud-build).

-Fork this repo on github, add it as a trigger and run it.
+Fork this repo on github, add it as a trigger.